motowilliams/vsts-cli/readme.md

   -? | -h | --help  Show help information

 Commands:
-  browse        Launches the default browser to the VSTS project root builds        commands for working with VSTS build definitions code          launches the default browser to the current repos code dashboard pullrequests  commands for working with VSTS pull requests
+  browse        launches the default browser to the VSTS project root builds        commands for working with VSTS build definitions code          launches the default browser to the current repos code dashboard pullrequests  commands for working with VSTS pull requests